mirror of

 @ -174,7 +172,7 @@ impl Args {

-// If the string starts with *two* dashes then its a long argument.
+// If the string starts with *two* dashes then it’s a long argument.

 else if bytes.starts_with(b"--") {